christopherdec/attitude_estimator/README.md

 ## How to run it

-To run this file, you'll need to have an input file containing the accelerometer data in the previously mentioned format.
-Depending on the file name, you may have to adjust the inputFile variable name.
+To run this file, you'll need to have an input file containing the accelerometer data in the previously mentioned format. **Beware:** depending on the name of the input file, you may have to adjust the inputFile variable name, or else an IO exception may be thrown.

 You also need a C++ compiler in order to compile the .cpp file and run it.
 If you don't have one, you can follow [this guide](https://code.visualstudio.com/docs/languages/cpp) as I did.